groveale/viva-connections-ace-bootcamp/Labs/Session 2/Lab 6 - Add the QuickView.md

     ..\cafeteria-ace\src\adaptiveCardExtensions\helloCafeteria\quickView\template\QuickViewTemplate.json

-2. Paste the content of the CafeteriaQuickView.json into this file.
+2. Replace the content of QuickViewTemplate.json with the CafeteriaQuickView.json definition.

 3. Save your changes and check your workbench.
 Your QuickView should look like the following: